Engels And Mickey Mouse Science

 We have already seen earlier, when discussing world schematism, that in connection with this Hegelian nodal line of measure relations -- in which quantitative change suddenly passes at certain points into qualitative transformation -- Herr Dühring had a little accident: in a weak moment he himself recognised and made use of this line.
 We gave there one of the best-known examples -- that of the change of the aggregate states of water, which under normal atmospheric pressure changes at 0°C from the liquid into the solid state, and at 100°C from the liquid into the gaseous state, so that at both these turning-points the merely quantitative change of temperature brings about a qualitative change in the condition of the water.
 [Ibid., p.160.
 Bold emphasis added.]

-From this it is quite clear that for both Engels and Hegel, "nodes"/"leaps" are sudden.
-Indeed, for Engels, this applies right across the sciences.
-In which case, comrade Jones is out of kilter with Hegel and Engels (and, indeed, with many other dialecticians).
+From this it is clear that for Hegel, Engels and Lenin, "nodes"/"leaps" are sudden.
+Indeed, Engels, applies this term right across the sciences, and Lenin credits it with universal significance.
+In which case, comrade Jones is out-of-line with these dialecticians (and, indeed, with many other DM-theorists).

 Hence, a collision is a collision no matter whether it is sudden or protracted (so a clear definition is inappropriate), but a "node" has to be sudden, as the above quotations show.

-But, what of the following claim (which comrade Jones made several times)?
+But, what of the following claim (which comrade Jones in fact advanced several times)?

 Down here on earth, in order for one thing to truly change from one qualitative state to another, specific quantities of energy must be added or subtracted, in a manner exactly fixed for each individual case.

-But, how can he possibly know this?
+But, how can this comrade possibly know this?
 Where has this "must" come from?
-Has he examined every single change in 'quality' that has ever taken place on this planet (or, indeed, a representative sample)?
-And how does he know that these "must" occur in a manner "exactly fixed for each individual case"?
-All comrade Jones has is Engels's word for it.
-In fact, is it not plain that he has simply accepted Engels's dogmatic word, and imposed an a priori view on nature, too?
+Has he examined every single change in 'quality' that has ever taken place on this planet (or, indeed, even a representative sample)?
+Let us suppose he has; how would that alter an "always" into a "must"?
+Furthermore, how does comrade Jones know that these changes "must" occur in a manner "exactly fixed for each individual case"?
+All he has to go on is Engels's word for it.
+In fact, isn't it obvious that he has simply accepted Engels's dogmatic assertion, and imposed this a priori view on nature, too?

-However, in defiance of this, comrade Jones argues:
+However, in defiance of this, comrade Jones argues as follows:

 Lichtenstein, like Hegel, is trying to “foist on nature and history” dialectics as laws of thought, losing sight of the real life motion of things in the natural world, which is inherently dialectical.

 But, where do I try to "foist" anything at all on nature?
-The comrade does not say --, and no wonder, he cannot, for I do not, and will not do this.
-And he ignores what Engels himself says:
+This comrade doesn't say --, and no wonder, since he can't, for I not only do not, I will not.
+And, as if to compound matters, comrade Jones also ignores what Engels himself had to say:

 Dialectics, however, is nothing more than the science of the general laws of motion and development of nature, human society and thought.
 [Engels (1976), p.180.
 Bold added.]

-Indeed, Engels repeated this in The Dialectics of Nature:
+Indeed, Engels repeated this idea in The Dialectics of Nature:

 For they [the laws of dialectics] are nothing but the most general laws of these two aspects of historical development, as well as of thought itself.
 [Engels (1954), p.62.
 Bold added.]

-So, it's Engels, not me, who is foisting these laws on nature, society and thought.
+So, it is Engels, who is foisting these laws on nature, society and thought, not me.

-In contrast, however, comrade Jones tells us that the natural world is "inherently dialectical".
-Again: how can he possibly know this?
-Even physicists cannot yet tell us what the "inherent" nature of reality is.
-In that case, as with so many other dialecticians, it looks like comrade Jones has indeed "foisted" this idea on nature, too.
+Indeed, comrade Jones assures us that the natural world is "inherently dialectical".
+Again: how could he possibly know this?
+Even physicists can't yet tell us what the "inherent" nature of reality is.
+In that case, and once more: just like so many other dialecticians, comrade Jones has indeed "foisted" this idea on nature, too.

-[The evidence that this is in fact what all dialecticians do can be found here.]
+[The evidence that this is in fact what all dialecticians do, and isn't just a baseless allegation, can be found here.]

 The law of the transformation of quantity into quality and vice versa.
 For our purpose, we could express this by saying that in nature, in a manner exactly fixed for each individual case, qualitative changes can only occur by the quantitative addition or subtraction of matter or motion (so-called energy).